 Axel Nekham explain why the Swedish EPA decided to initiate this contest and why now, Please click here to listen to the interview

 Today Thursday 16´th of December 2020 we had the Final Event.
-The event started with presentations from the different Teams in the two categories “Concept” and “Product”.
-After the presentations the Jury presented the result of the challenge by awarding Diplomas for “proven solution” in the Product category and “promising concept” in the Concept category according to the rules.
+The event started with presentations from the different Teams in the two categories “Proven Solution” and “Promising Concept”.
+After the presentations the Jury presented the result of the challenge by awarding Diplomas for “proven solution” and “promising concept according to the rules.

 In the Product Category following Team was awarded as "proven solution":

 Motivation from the Jury: Team PlanetCare which has achieved the best technical function for removing microfibers along with the lowest environmental impact, had a low weight of fibers left in the outlet water after the separator together with a confirmed low amount of fibres from the microscopy analyses.
 In the environmental part the team has designed the solution in such a way that the importance of keeping the fibers from the natural environment is clearly demonstrated and the retention is also assured.
 Furthermore, this design facilitates the possibilities for refurbishing and recycling due to a closed loop.
 The use of plastic has a lower general environmental impact compared to other materials such as steel.
 The team also proved good results in the remaining PESTLE categories.